conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 ## What conan-py-build is really for

-The CMake-driving part of a wheel build is largely a mechanical step.
-Where `conan-py-build` focuses its design attention is on the layer around it — the parts that typically leak out of the wheel build and into shell scripts, CI configuration, or manual steps.
+Driving the underlying build system is largely a mechanical step.
+Where `conan-py-build` focuses its design attention is on the layer around it: the parts that typically leak out of the wheel build and into shell scripts, CI configuration, or manual steps.
 These are the responsibilities it takes into the backend:

 **Native dependencies resolved inside the PEP 517 build.** The common workflow today is to run a separate native-dependency step (for example `conan install`, or `vcpkg install`, or a custom CMake `FetchContent` chain) before invoking the Python build frontend. `conan-py-build` collapses that into a single entry point: `pip wheel .` resolves the C/C++ graph, configures the toolchain, builds the extension, and produces the wheel.
 One command, one configuration source.

-**Not tied to a single build system.** `conan-py-build` drives your `conanfile.py` the same way Conan always does — whether your project uses CMake, Meson, Autotools, MSBuild, or a custom build.
+**Not tied to a single build system.** `conan-py-build` drives your `conanfile.py` the same way Conan always does, whether your project uses CMake, Meson, Autotools, MSBuild, or a custom build.
 The backend does not assume CMake.
 Use whatever build system your project already has, and let Conan handle the integration through the corresponding toolchain and dependency generators.

-**A recipe ecosystem for C/C++ libraries.** Conan Center Index ships hundreds of recipes for widely-used libraries — OpenSSL, Boost, ICU, Qt, FFmpeg, HDF5, GDAL, and many more — with canonical patches, options, and cross-platform support.
+**A recipe ecosystem for C/C++ libraries.** Conan Center Index ships hundreds of recipes for widely-used libraries (OpenSSL, Boost, ICU, Qt, FFmpeg, HDF5, GDAL, and many more) with canonical patches, options, and cross-platform support.
 Your `conanfile.py` consumes those with `self.requires("openssl/3.x.y")` instead of reimplementing each library's build in FetchContent wrappers or vendoring its source tree into your repo.
 Those recipes are continuously tested across a wide matrix of compilers, operating systems, and architectures, so their builds are validated in configurations close to what your wheel matrix targets.

 **Binary caching that survives across projects and CI runs.** Conan caches compiled dependencies keyed by settings, options, and compiler.
-The same `openssl/3.x.y` binary is reused across wheel builds, Python versions, and CI matrices — rebuilt only when those settings actually change.
+The same `openssl/3.x.y` binary is reused across wheel builds, Python versions, and CI matrices, rebuilt only when those settings actually change.
 For non-trivial graphs, this is the difference between seconds and hours on each build, and it works the same way whether you use Conan Center, a self-hosted Artifactory, or any other Conan remote.

 **Conan profiles as build configuration.** Host and build profiles describe compiler, runtime, architecture, OS version, and the resolved settings of every transitive dependency in the graph.
 The same profiles your team uses for regular C/C++ work apply to the wheel build.
-That means the ABI of your dependencies stays consistent between a standalone Conan build of your library and a Python wheel build of the same code — no drift between what your C/C++ CI produces and what your Python CI produces.
+That means the ABI of your dependencies stays consistent between a standalone Conan build of your library and a Python wheel build of the same code, with no drift between what your C/C++ CI produces and what your Python CI produces.

 **Reproducibility of the native graph.** Conan lockfiles pin exact versions, options, and revisions of every transitive C/C++ dependency.
 A wheel built from a locked graph on a developer laptop and on CI uses the same native libraries, not just the same Python source.

 **Runtime shared library handling inside the backend.** Shared libraries from Conan dependencies are deployed next to the extension module during the build and RPATH-patched on Linux and macOS, so the wheel carries what it needs to load at runtime.
-This is not a replacement for `auditwheel`/`delocate`/`delvewheel` when you need full manylinux compliance and system-library auditing — but it removes the most common "imports locally, crashes on another machine" failure mode without needing an extra repair step.
+This is not a replacement for `auditwheel`/`delocate`/`delvewheel` when you need full manylinux compliance and system-library auditing, but it removes the most common "imports locally, crashes on another machine" failure mode without needing an extra repair step.

 If any of this was already part of your workflow through external scripts and glue, `conan-py-build` pulls that responsibility into the backend itself.
 If none of it was, you get it by default.